parth-s-harness/Gitops-Samples/Sample-2/README.md

 In the execution logs for the **Approval_before_merging_pr** step, you can **Approve or Reject** the step before merging the PR.
 ![](/static/approval_step.png)

-Once, you approve the PR **Merge PR** step will start.
+Once you approve the PR **Merge PR** step will start.
 In the execution logs you can see that the PR created in **Update Release Repo** step is merged into main branch.
 ![](/static/merge_pr.png)

 Please note that, for merging the PR, you need to ensure that the token used for authentication in your Git repository has the necessary permissions to merge the PR.

-Once the PR is merged, the **GitOpsSync_Application** step will be triggered, updating the replica count from 2 to 1.
-GitOps will then synchronize the changes accordingly.
+Once the PR is merged, the **GitOpsSync_Application** Once the PR is merged, the **GitOpsSync_Application** step will be triggered, updating the replica count from 3 to 1.
 ![](/static/Gitops_sync_app_step.png)

-You can either select the **URL** from the execution logs, which will redirect you to the GitOps Application, and then you can check the **Sync Status** and **Resource View** of your GitOps Application or manually navigate to Gitops Application Page and select your Gitops Application to check the Sync Status and logs.
+You can either select the **URL** from the execution logs, which will redirect you to the GitOps Application, and then you can check the **Sync Status** and **Resource View** of your GitOps Application or manually navigate to Gitops Application Page and select your GitOps Application to check the Sync Status and logs.

-Click on the Deployment resource kind, then navigate to the Events tab, where you can see that the ReplicaSet has been scaled down from 3 to 2.
+Click on the Deployment resource kind, then navigate to the Events tab, where you can see that the ReplicaSet has been scaled down from 3 to 1.
 ![](/static/gitops_dep_resource.png)

 Learn more about creating [PR Pipeline](https://developer.harness.io/docs/continuous-delivery/gitops/pr-pipelines/) in Harness.